-Johnson says he’ll pull Brexit bill if lawmakers force delay
+Boris Johnson faces showdown with lawmakers over Brexit bill

-LONDON (AP) — British Prime Minister Boris Johnson was headed for a showdown Tuesday with lawmakers who want to put the brakes on his drive to push his European Union divorce bill through the House of Commons in just three days and take Britain out of the European Union by Oct.
+LONDON (AP) — British Prime Minister Boris Johnson was headed for a showdown Tuesday with lawmakers who want to put the brakes on his drive to push his European Union divorce bill through the House of Commons in just three days and take Britain out of the bloc by Oct.
 31.

-Johnson said that if Parliament imposes a longer timetable and “decides to delay everything until January or possibly longer,” he will withdraw the bill and call a vote on holding a snap general election.
+Johnson said that if Parliament imposes a longer timetable, he will withdraw the bill and call a vote on holding a snap general election — a threat aimed at breaking the political deadlock over Brexit that has dragged on for more than three years since British voters opted to leave the EU.

-“I will in no way allow months more of this,” said Johnson, who took power in July vowing that the U.K. will leave the EU on Oct.
+“I will in no way allow months more of this,” said Johnson, who took power in July vowing that the U.K. would leave the bloc on the scheduled date of Oct.
 31, come what may.

+“If Parliament refuses to allow Brexit to happen and instead … decides to delay everything until January or possibly longer, in no circumstances can the government continue with this (bill),” he said.

-His only hope of doing that is to pass the Brexit-implementing bill through Britain’s fractious Parliament before then.
+Last week Johnson struck a divorce deal with the 27 other EU leaders, but on Saturday he failed to win Parliament’s backing for it.
+His only remaining hope of leaving on time is to get lawmakers to pass the Brexit-implementing bill into law before the scheduled departure date, nine days away.

-Johnson’s announcement piles pressure on lawmakers as they consider whether to approve the government’s legislation, which would finally take Britain out of the EU — more than three years after voters opted to leave the bloc.

-The bill faces two votes Tuesday, with lawmakers first being asked to approve it in principle, followed by a vote on the government’s schedule for debate and possible amendments.
+Johnson’s threat to pull the bill, which would turn the exit deal into law, piles pressure on lawmakers as they consider whether to approve the government’s legislation.
+The bill faces two votes Tuesday: The first will ask lawmakers to approve it in principle, followed by a vote on the government’s schedule for debate and possible amendments.

 Johnson said backing the bill would allow lawmakers to “turn the page and allow this Parliament and this country to begin to heal and unite.”

+If the bill doesn’t pass and Britain leaves the EU without a deal, there will be no transition period, uncertainty for millions of citizens and a host of new tariffs, customs checks and other barriers to trade on Day 1.
+Most economists say that would send unemployment rising, the value of the pound plummeting and plunge the U.K. into recession.

+Johnson’s Conservatives hold just 288 of the 650 House of Commons seats, so he will need support from opposition and independent lawmakers to pass the bill, though many analysts expect it be approved.

-While many analysts expect the bill to be approved, lawmakers may reject the three-day timetable because of concerns it doesn’t provide enough time for scrutiny of the 115-page document, which sets out the terms of Britain’s departure from the 28-nation bloc.
+The sticking point is expected to be the three-day timetable because of concerns it doesn’t provide enough time for scrutiny of the 115-page document.
 Major bills usually take weeks or months to pass through Parliament, giving time for line-by-line scrutiny by lawmakers.

 Green lawmaker Caroline Lucas tweeted that lawmakers “had more time to debate the Wild Animals in Circuses Act (affecting 19 animals) than they will to decide the future of 65 million people.
 It’s hard to think of anything which better illustrates this Govt’s contempt for people, Parliament & democracy.”